Vitens/Victoria/doc/MIX.md

 Standard node behavior, primarily the main node connecting sections of links.

 ## Reservoir Subclass
-Special node which acts as an starting point for the calculation of the water quality in the system.
+Special node which acts as an starting point for the calculation of the water quality in the system.It uses the outflow property from Epynet to assign the proper size of the flow into the downstream pipes.
+A PHREEQC solution needs to be assigned to each reservoir in order for Victoria to work.

 ## Tank CSTR Subclass
 The water entering the tank is instantaneously mixed with the water already present in the tank.
 The volume fraction of the water entering the tank can be derived from:\